1890 English cricket season

-1890 was the 104th season of cricket in England since the foundation of Marylebone Cricket Club (MCC) and the first in which the County Championship was held as an official competition, following agreement between MCC and the leading county clubs at a meeting in December 1889.
+The 1890 English cricket season was the first in which the County Championship was held as an official competition, following agreement between MCC and the leading county clubs at a meeting in December 1889.
 Surrey became the first official county champions after winning nine out of fourteen games.

 In Test cricket, England, captained by W. G. Grace, defeated Australia in a three-match series by 2–0 to win The Ashes.
-It was the 13th Test series between the sides.
+It was the 13th Test series between the teams.
 William Gunn of Nottinghamshire was the season's highest run-scorer (1,621); George Lohmann of Surrey took the most wickets (220).
+(Note: Any match listed in the ACS' Important Match Guide (1981) is historically important, and therefore of the highest standard, whether or not a scorecard might exist.
+The same applies to numerous matches discovered by researchers since 1981.
+For further information, see First-class cricket.)